fbpx

 Gas Up Mindfully

-If you're in a position where you don't have anyone to carpool with, you can still save...
+If you don’t have anyone to carpool with, you can still save…

 Watch gas trends using an app like Gas Buddy and make a plan to fill up on the lowest days.
 In my area, that is usually Monday.
 Almost without fail, the prices go up significantly on Tuesdays here.